ketanarlulkar/Book_Summaries/The_Five_Rules_for_Successful_Stock_Investing.md

    Retained earnings, which basically records the amount of capital a company has generated over its lifetime—minus dividends and stock buybacks, which represent funds that have already been returned to shareholders.
 Retained earnings is a cumulative account; therefore, each year that the company makes a profit and doesn’t pay it all out as dividends, retained earnings increase. *Think of this account as a company’s long-term track record at generating profits.*

 ### B. The Income Statement
+* **Revenue (Sales):** How much money the company has brought in during a quarter or a year.
+* **Cost of Sales:** The expenses most directly involved in creating revenue, such as labor costs, raw materials (for manufacturers), or the wholesale price of goods (for retailers).
+* **Gross Profit:** `Revenue - Cost of Sales`
+* **Gross Margin:** `Gross Profit % (Revenue)`
+* **Operating Expenses or Selling, General, and Administrative Expenses (SG&A):** :white_check_mark:A lower percentage of operating expenses relative to sales generally means a tighter, more cost-effective firm.
+(Compare with competitors)
+* **Depreciation and Amortization:** When a company buys an asset intended to last a long time, such as a new building or a piece of machinery, it charges off a portion of the cost of that asset on its income statement over a series of years.
+* **Nonrecurring Charges/Gains:** e.g. the cost of closing a factory or the gain from selling a division.
+Ideally, you’d want to see this area of the income statement blank most of the time.
+* **Operating Income:** This number is equal to revenues minus cost of sales and all operating expenses.
+Theoretically, it represents the profit the company made from its actual operations, as opposed to interest income, one-time gains, and so forth.
+In practice, companies often include nonrecurring expenses (such as write-offs) in figuring operating income, and you have to add back one-time charges (or subtract one-time gains) yourself.
+Operating income is as close to a solid bottom-line number as you’re going to get for most firms.
+You can use it to calculate an operating margin, which is fairly comparable across firms and across industries.
+* **Interest Income/Expense:** Represents interest the company has paid on bonds it has issued or received on bonds or cash that it owns.
+This tells you the extent to which a firm’s profits can cover needed interest payments.
+* **Taxes:** If the tax rate for a company you’re analyzing is much lower than this, find out why, and find out whether that tax advantage is likely to be permanent or temporary.
+* **Net Income:** The company’s profit after all expenses have been paid.
+Don’t forget that it can be wildly distorted by one-time charges and/or investment income.
+* **Number of Shares (Basic and Diluted):** Basic shares include only actual shares of stock, and you should pretty much ignore it.
+Given the amount of egregious granting of stock options that has occurred over the past several years, it’s the **diluted number** that you’ll want to look at, because you want to know the degree to which your stake in the firm could potentially be shrunk (or diluted) if all those option-holders convert their options into shares.
+* **Earnings per Share (Basic and Diluted):** `Net income / number of shares` Without looking at cash flow and many other factors, it’s mostly meaningless

 ### C. The Statement of Cash Flows